vgaltes/CrystalGazer/README.md

 ## Ignoring files
 You'll probably want to exclude some files from the study.
 You can exclude files with a certain extension using the <configuration_name>.ignore file inside the .cg folder.
 You just need to add a line for each extension you want to exclude (just the extension, without the point);

+## Mapping authors
+Sometimes we can find the same person with different names in the git log file.
+You can setup a mapping between authors names using the <configuration_name>.authors file inside the .cg folder.
+You just need to add a line for each map you want to define.
+The line has to have the format `original_name->replacement_name` (without any space between the names and the arrow).

 ## Available commands

 A part from the init command we've just explained you can run the following commands: